OpenJAC/JAC.jl/README.rst

        (number and/or kind of the) virtual excitations that are taken to be into account.
 Such RAS computations are normally performed stepwise by utilizing the orbitals from some prior step.
-    3. Interactive computations: Here, the (large set of) methods of the Jac program are applied interactively, either directly (from the REPL [34]) or by using some short Julia script in order to compute and evaluate the desired observables (parameters), such as energies, expansion coefficients, transition matrices, rates, cross sections, etc. An interactive computation typically first prepares and applies (instances of) Jac’s data types, such as orbitals, (configuration-state) bases, multiplets, and others.
+    3. Interactive computations: Here, the (large set of) methods of the Jac program are applied interactively, either directly (from the REPL) or by using some short Julia script in order to compute and evaluate the desired observables (parameters), such as energies, expansion coefficients, transition matrices, rates, cross sections, etc. An interactive computation typically first prepares and applies (instances of) Jac’s data types, such as orbitals, (configuration-state) bases, multiplets, and others.
 And like Julia is built